 - Now select "Discord" as "Backend" and set a name for the music bot.

 - Click the red marked word/link "here" below the last text box to get to the overview page of your Discord apps.
 Here you have to register the music bot as a Discord app by clicking on "New Application".

 - Specify a name for your music bot, which will later be displayed on the Discord server (e.g. "SinusBot").

-- Then create your Discord app by clicking the "Create" button.
+- Then create your Discord app by clicking the checkbox "By clicking Create, you agree to the Discord Developer Terms of Service and Developer Policy" and then the "Create" button.

 - Now click on the menu item "Bot" on the left, then click on the button called "Add Bot", then click on "Yes, do it!".

-- Next, click on the "Copy" button under the headline "Token" to copy the token for your music bot.
+- Next, click on the "Copy" button to copy the token for your music bot.
 Paste this token into the text box called "Bot-Token" in the music bot web interface.
 After you've done this, click on "Create".

 - In the instance overview, select the newly created Discord instance by clicking on the corresponding "Select" button.